The Best Running Gels And How To Use Them In Your Training

 Reasons to avoid

-SiS’s gels are easy to find in shops and online, come in a wide range of flavours and are pretty cheap, especially if you buy in bulk.
+SiS’s gels are easy to find in shops and online, come in a wide range of flavors and are pretty cheap, especially if you buy in bulk.
 They contain 22g of carbs and there are also variations that have added electrolytes or caffeine.
-The isotonic style means you can take them without water, though we found it is still best to have some on hand to wash them down and their bulky size might mean opting for a bigger running belt to carry them.
+The isotonic style means you can take them without water and I’ve found them among the easiest gels to stomach—I’ve successfully used them in three marathons.

 2. Torq Energy Gel